Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Materials and methods

 \subsection{Differential scanning calorimetry (DSC):}

-{ Differential scanning calorimetry (DSC) (Mettler Toledo, DSC 3) measurements were performed to estimate the VPTT of dense PNIPAM suspensions of concentration 15.42\% w/v with and without additives.
-The corresponding effective volume fractions, $\phi_{eff}$, lie between 1.5 in the case of pure water to 0.95 for 0.6M NaCl at 25$^{\circ}$C. A temperature ramp of 1$^{\circ}$C/min was applied to estimate the heat flows in a temperature range 20-50$^{\circ}$C. The heat flows evaluated in DSC experiments as a function of temperature, T, are plotted in Figs. S4(a-c).
-The temperature corresponding to the endothermic peak was designated as the VPTT and is displayed in Fig. S5. {As additive concentrations are increased, the observed decreases in the VPTTs indicate earlier onset of hydrophobicity. } }
+{ Differential scanning calorimetry (DSC) (Mettler Toledo, DSC 3) measurements were performed to estimate the VPTT{s of dense PNIPAM suspensions of concentration 15.42\% w/v, prepared} with and without additives.
+A temperature ramp of 1$^{\circ}$C/min was applied to estimate heat flows in a temperature range of 20-50$^{\circ}$C. The heat flows evaluated in DSC experiments as a function of temperature, T, are plotted in Figs. S1(a-c){ of the supplementary material.
+The temperatures corresponding to the endothermic peaks were designated as the VPTTs and are displayed} in Fig. S2 {of the supplementary material}.
+The observed decrease in VPTT values with increase in additive concentration indicates an earlier onset of hydrophobicity. }